shanmukh0504/monorepo/.github/README.md

 ### 🔁 On `push` to `main`:
 - Parses the latest commit message to determine version bump.
 - Bumps package versions.
-- Builds and publishes each public package to NPM.
+- Builds and publishes each public package to NPM satisfying the dependency cycle.
 - Commits version changes and pushes Git tags.

 ### 🗣️ On PR comment `/release-beta`: